 Note: This story has been edited for strong language.
 Go here for a Q&A with author Joe Borri.
-The book is available for $19.96 at Amazon.com, many Northern Michigan booksellers and at joeborri.net.
+The book, Eight Dogs Named Jack and Fourteen Other Stories from the Detroit Streets and Michigan Wilderness, is available for $19.96 at Amazon.com, many Northern Michigan booksellers and at joeborri.net.
 Reprinted with permission from the publisher, Momentum Books, LLC, copyright 2007, Joe Borri.

 Aldo Vendetti had no children of his own.
 He was, however, the oldest uncle to thirteen nieces and ten nephews from two brothers and three sisters, all of whom he loved with equal measure.
 Inevitably, though, when a man is blessed with that much fortune, favorites tend to pull away from the rest of the pack.
 And in Aldo’s case, at least as far as the nephews were concerned, it was clear that Nino, Don, and Mauro were the ones he revered most.
 The three were first cousins.
 Nino, Don’s younger brother, was twenty-six.
 Mauro was an only child.
 He and Don were both twenty-eight that October.
 And as they had since they were old enough to know better, the three boys showed their uncle nothing but the utmost respect.
 His nephews were good kids, certainly not perfect, but in Aldo Vendetti’s eyes, their flaws were non-existent.
 He would stand in front of a train for them.